 When you arrive in Ghana, Projects Abroad staff will pick your group up from the airport and drive you to your accommodation.

-During your first week, you will tour Accra, take a language lesson in Twi, and participate in cultural activities such as traditional drumming and dance lessons!
+During your first week, you will tour Accra, take a language lesson in Twi, and participate in cultural activities like traditional drumming and dance lessons.

 Delve into community initiatives as you meet with a lawyer and get to know the students from Jamestown Gbekebii High School.
 You will learn about human rights issues from different perspectives and their impact during your interactions.